lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 🏄  Done! kubectl is now configured to use "minikube"

 $ eval $(minikube docker-env)

-$ mvn install
 ...
 ```

-Deploy doesn't seem to be necessary with Minikube.

 You may want to grant more resources to Minikube, for example :